November 14, 2024

 Q: Transitioning from a band to a solo project is a significant change.
 How did this shift impact your process of composing and producing the songs?
 What were your greatest challenges and opportunities, as well as your most significant sources of satisfaction and pride?

 Pierre: Well, Scheitan was never a ‘band’ anyway.
 Scheitan was me and Oscar, and that meant it basically was me writing songs and Oscar playing drums.
 He wrote music in many other musical projects, like The Everdawn and Helltrain but with Scheitain he trusted me 100% with the writing.
 Of course he did a few riffs here and there but he was usually happy with what I wrote and rarely had any wishes to change anything.
 And I think that if Oscar had been alive today he would have liked the new album a lot.
-He was the one introducing me to bands like and from which I obviously have drawn inspiration to create this music.
+He was the one introducing me to bands like Fields Of The Nephilim and Sisters Of Mercy from which I obviously have drawn inspiration to create this music.

 But what really differs now from back in the day is that I have a studio in my own home, I have such better possibilities to create and record music, that is a huge change.
 The biggest challenge was the vocals, no doubt, but once I gained the self confidence that I could do it, very much coached during the process by Daniel Bergstrand who mixed the album, I think it moved on quite smoothly.
 The biggest opportunity is definitely the fact that I have infinite amounts of time in the studio as it is my own.
 And yes, I am really proud of this album, I have said it before, when I listen to it now there are times that I find it hard to believe that I did this all by myself, that I had this album in me.